Dry & Store Support

 The Professional model has a desiccant detection system which ensures that a desiccant is in place before starting the conditioning cycle.
 However, if the desiccant (the Dry-Brik) is slightly out of position, if the springs in the back of the drawer are crooked, or if the copper strip on the Dry-Brik is wrinkled, it can cause the red “Check Drawer” light to stay on, and the unit cannot be started.

-There's a little ball rolling around inside the germicidal lamp (Global or Global II model).
+There’s a little ball rolling around inside the UV-C lamp (Global or Global II model).
 Is it broken?

-The blue light doesn't come on; I think I need a new lamp (Global model).
+The blue light doesn’t come on; I think I need a new lamp (Global I and II models).

 When you press the start button, two lights should come on: a blue light and a green light.
 The blue light indicates the sanitizing function is in progress, and it’s on for a couple of minutes at the very beginning* of the 8-hour conditioning cycle.
 The green light should stay on for the next 8 hours.